What do communities do when the police retreat?

 Elsewhere in the city, similar work is being done by seven larger groups: A Mother’s Love; Center for Multicultural Mediation; NACDI (Native American Community Development Institute); Corcoran Neighborhood Organization and T.O.U.C.H.
 Outreach; C.E.O.
 (Change Equals Opportunity); Restoration Inc.; and We Push for Peace.

-Trahern Pollard, the founder of We Push for Peace, describes as too late the effort to involve community organizations in preparations for potential unrest after a verdict in the Chauvin trial.
+Trahern Pollard, the founder of We Push for Peace, believes the effort to involve community organizations in preparations for potential unrest after a verdict in the Chauvin trial is happening too late.

 “In the next week or so, we’ll be able to be somewhat impactful, but this should’ve happened a whole lot sooner,” Pollard said.
 “I’ve had many a conversation, and I feel like Minneapolis is in a no-win situation.
 If society doesn’t get what they want — which is an all-out conviction on all charges and 99 years in prison — they’re not going to be satisfied.
 And then, ‘Boom!’
 But we’ll be as prepared as we can be.”

 The city is requiring the seven groups to have liability insurance.
 Their members do not have arrest powers; the city is asking patrollers to stay in constant communication with police and to call them when situations escalate beyond their control.
-The partnerships announced April 8 amount to a pilot program, with plans to expand to smaller, hyperlocal groups such as the Protectors if things go well this summer.
+The partnerships announced

+8 amount to a pilot program, with plans to expand if things go well this summer.

 “Community members have been doing these things for an eternity,” said Sasha Cotton, the city’s director of violence prevention, who is leading the program.
 “They’ve always been on the front lines of keeping people safe.
-We’re trying to institutionalize that and providing the training and tools to do that job well.”
+We’re trying to institutionalize that and provide the training and tools to do that job well.”

 The city also would like to strengthen weak connections between Minneapolis’s poorest communities and police, and build connections where none exist.